NevoSwissa/VI-Fixers/README.md

 # VI-Fixers - RPG Mission Framework for FiveM

-Welcome to VI-Fixers, a modular, story-driven mission framework for FiveM, inspired by games like Cyberpunk 2077.
+Welcome to VI-Fixers, a modular, story-driven mission framework for FiveM, inspired by games like *Cyberpunk 2077* and *The Witcher 3*.
 It was built as a sandbox for learning, experimenting, and designing RPG quests.
 I never finished it as a complete product but it grew into something I’m proud of.
 So I’m sharing it in full.
 Free to use & Fully documented.
 Feel free to learn from it, use parts of it, or even expand it into something bigger.